Spot Factoring vs Contract Factoring for Trucking Companies

 Conclusion

-Spot factoring may seem the ideal funding solution to those first investigating this alternative form of financing.
-However, for owners of trucking companies it has severe limitations that eliminates it as a viable means to improve cash flow.
+Spot factoring may seem an attractive funding solution to those first investigating this alternative form of financing as it is a less formal arrangement.
+However, spot factoring is typically used by businesses that need short-term cash flow solutions for specific invoices, often due to seasonal fluctuations, one-time contracts, or immediate financial needs.
+For owners of trucking companies, it has severe limitations that eliminate it as a viable means to improve cash flow.
 Because of its singular nature, spot factoring does not create steady cash flow.
-It is designed to quickly access big amounts of cash based on large outstanding invoice receivables.
-For construction companies or staffing agencies, it is an excellent option to move onto the next phase of a project or gear up for a new contract.
+It is designed to quickly access large amounts of cash based on large outstanding invoice receivables.
+For construction companies or staffing agencies, spot factoring is an excellent option to move on to the next project phase or gear up for a new contract.
 Trucking companies face a different set of conditions and therefore need a different funding solution.
-High daily operating expenses demand the need to access working capital on a regular basis.
+High daily operating expenses demand access to working capital on a regular basis.
 Freight factoring was designed specifically to meet this need.

-For trucking companies looking to finance growth, contract factoring is by far the better option.
-Over the past few decades, it has become harder and harder to access a business loan or line of credit from the bank.
-In contrast, freight factoring companies have made it easier to qualify for financing and have expedited the process to allow for first funding within a few days of receiving an application.
-The biggest benefit is that funding limits grow as your business grows – the more invoices you generate, the more funding becomes available.
+For trucking companies looking to finance growth, contract factoring is by far the better option vs spot factoring.
+Over the past few decades, accessing a business loan or line of credit from the bank has become harder and harder.
+In contrast, freight factoring companies have made it easier to qualify for financing and have expedited the process to allow for first funding within a few days of receiving an application and subsequent funding is transferred in hours.
+The most significant benefit is that funding limits grow as your business grows – the more invoices you generate, the more funding becomes available.

 ABOUT eCapital